 1. CFO Thought Leader

 CFO Thought Leader is the granddaddy of CFO podcasts.
-With a back catalog of 900 interviews with CFOs recorded over three years CFO Thought Leader recounts CFO career high and low points from its multitude of CFOs across sectors.
-Interviewees range from the biggest brands (Harmit Singh, CFO, Levi Strauss & Co for instance) to lesser known companies including small restaurant chains and ecommerce companies.
+With a back catalog of interviews with CFOs recorded over several years, CFO Thought Leader recounts CFO career high and low points from a multitude of CFOs across sectors.
+Interviewees range from the biggest brands (Harmit Singh, CFO, Levi Strauss & Co for instance) to lesser-known companies including small restaurant chains and e-commerce companies.

 Host Jack Sweeney is an early adopter of the podcast format.
-In each episode Sweeney grills a CFO in on their career journey.
-He pulls out a list of questions which include categorizing the “main business KPIs that you look at when you have your first coffee in the morning” to most inspiring books that have guided your strategic leadership.
-The highlight question is when CFOs describe “a time in their career when they experienced a “finance strategic moment”— defined as a strategic insight that later empowered them to drive change within the organization.
-Findings from the show’s annual listener survey ranks this question top for delivering listener value.
+In each episode, Sweeney grills a CFO in on their career journey.
+He pulls out a list of questions which include categorizing the “main business KPIs that you look at when you have your first coffee in the morning” to the most inspiring books that have guided their strategic leadership.
+The highlight question is when CFOs describe a time in their career when they experienced a “finance strategic moment”— defined as a strategic insight that later empowered them to drive change within the organization.
+Findings from the show’s annual listener survey rank this question top for delivering listener value.

 2. CFO Weekly

-With nearly 110 episodes under their corporate belts, CFO Weekly, comes from outsourcing provider Personiv.
-Hosted by Megan Weis VP and General Manager at Personiv, the podcast won Gold for “Best Business Podcast” in the Stevie awards first year.
+With nearly 200 episodes under their corporate belts, CFO Weekly comes from outsourcing provider Personiv.
+Hosted by Megan Weis VP and General Manager at Personiv, the podcast won Gold for “Best Business Podcast” in the Stevie Awards first year.
 Guests have ranged from Ken Wentworth, Fractional CFO at Mr. Biz Solutions (the CFO’s path to cutting costs) to Drew Hamer, Chief Financial Officer at Velodyne Lidar, giving the lowdown on special purpose acquisition companies (SPACs).

 3. GrowCFO Show

-GrowCFO is an extension of the educational platform of the same name, an organization mentoring CFOs to successes.
+GrowCFO is an extension of the educational platform of the same name, an organization mentoring CFOs to succeed.
 Host Kevin Appleby uses the podcast to “help the next generation of finance leaders develop into dynamic and influential CFOs”.
 The show is thematic, covering debates around CFO competency assessment, organizing the look and feel of your finance function, and mentoring opportunities available for CFOs.
-In one episode, Dan Well, GrowCFO’s founder and CEO, and former KPMG partner, provides a blow by blow account of what you need to do in your first 100 days as finance chief.
-In another, fellow GrowCFO mentor, Susana Serrano-Davey delves into the impact of successful storytelling for CFOs.
+In one episode, Dan Well, GrowCFO’s founder and CEO, and former KPMG partner, provides a blow-by-blow account of what you need to do in your first 100 days as finance chief.
+In another, fellow GrowCFO mentor, Susana Serrano-Davey delves into the impact of successful storytelling for CFOs.storytelling for CFOs.

 4. Inside the Strategy Room (McKinsey & Company)

-From the world’s most famous consultancy, Inside the Strategy Room, has a CFO track which is analytical and panel-based tackling some of the hot button issues facing CFOs.
+From the world’s most famous consultancy, Inside the Strategy Room has a CFO track that is analytical and panel-based, tackling some of the hot-button issues facing CFOs.
 In one episode, McKinsey strategy and Corporate Finance communications director Sean Brown talks with three of McKinsey’s corporate-finance experts about the top imperatives for CFOs during a time of crisis.
-Another must-listen sees a episode roundtable discussion on how companies can elevate their cash-management capabilities.
+Another must-listen episode is a roundtable discussion on how companies can elevate their cash-management capabilities.

 Top 3 Treasury Podcasts

-In the finance team, Treasury represents the management of money and financial risks and ensuring the business has the cash needed to manage day-to-day business obligations while developing long term financial strategy and policies.
+In the finance team, Treasury represents the management of money and financial risks and ensures the business has the cash needed to manage day-to-day business obligations while developing long-term financial strategies and policies.
 This provides a fertile mine of great guests for these top treasury podcasts.

 1. Treasury Career Corner

 Treasury Career Corner is hosted by Mike Richards.
-Richards is founder of Treasury Recruitment Com, (which hires for treasury roles) stockpiling Richards with access to guests able to open up about treasury challenges.
-The podcast boasts over 98k downloads coming off interviews with more than 200 Treasury professionals.
-For a flavor listen to Tanja Holden, Group Treasurer at UK ecommerce giant, Ocado Group, chatting about the crucial role of relationship-building in treasury.
+Richards is the founder of Treasury Recruitment Com (which hires for treasury roles), stockpiling Richards with access to guests able to open up about treasury challenges.
+The podcast boasts interviews with more than 280 Treasury professionals.
+For a flavor listen to Tanja Holden, Group Treasurer at UK e-commerce giant, Ocado Group, chatting about the crucial role of relationship-building in treasury.
 Or Joel Campbell, Chief Financial Officer of TreviPay, on the best ladder-climb from Treasury to CFO.

 2. Treasurycast